 When a supplement like Doctor’s Biome has both prebiotics and probiotics they may work synergistically and create a “super additive effect.”
 The prebiotic fiber in Doctor’s Biome supports the survival of the probiotics, making them more effective.

-The fiber provides an energy source for the 15 strains of probiotics and can also alter your gut microbiome creating a more favorable environment for the probiotics to survive and do their job.
+The fiber provides an energy source for the 15 out of 17 strains of probiotics and can also alter your gut microbiome creating a more favorable environment for the probiotics to survive and do their job.
 This is a major reason why Doctor’s is so effective and why our customers have seen some major health improvements.